-The Federal Housing and Urban Development Agency (HUD) has developed definitions for different housing categories based on an Area Median Income (AMI) and family size.
-Specifically, it defines affordable housing as:
+The Federal Housing and Urban Development Agency (HUD) has developed the following definitions for different housing categories based on an Area Median Income (AMI) and family size.

 Affordable Housing - serves incomes between 30-80% of AMI.
 Community Housing - serves incomes less than 120% of AMI.
 Workforce Housing - serves incomes of less than 140% of AMI.